jsmileydev/shoestore/README.md

-# shoestore
+## Shoestore landing page
-E-commerce store front template using Bootstrap
+E-commerce store home page template using Bootstrap

 Landing page with carousel and card categories

+Matching header and footer to storefront coming